lzif/zevy-note/README.md

-# **ZephyrVault**
+# **ZevyNote**

-**ZephyrVault** is your ultimate note-taking platform—**offline-first**, secure, and designed for productivity.
+**ZevyNote** is your ultimate note-taking platform—**offline-first**, secure, and designed for productivity.
 Whether you’re a student, creative, or developer, your ideas flow freely while staying locked in your vault.

 ---